kuriwaki/project-org/project-organization.md

 What about within each directory?
 Long code (about ~300 lines or more) can get hard to scroll through.
 It probably makes your life easier to split your code up into separate parts. (`read`, `clean`, `deduplicate`, `merge`, for example.)

-Whether or not to maintain a strict difference between `build` and `analyze`, even to the point of having a separate `data` subfolder for each, can be debatable.
+Whether or not to maintain a strict difference between `build` and `analyze`, even to the point of having a separate `data` sub-folder for each, can be debatable.
 For example my directory for one project looks like:

 ![data directory divided into input and output](figures/directory_example.png)